LTheGreatest/ESOF_Project-Green_go/docs/Iteration1.md

 ### What still puzzles me?

 - The flutter tests (unit tests) have caused a lot of problems.
 We couldn't find out how to run the test with some of the dependencies we use.
-- The accpetance tests couldn't be automated.
+- The acceptance tests couldn't be automated.

 ## Project Board